piranna/xbmc-strm-collection/trunk/MC360 v1.x Video Marketplace Mod/README.txt

 - Add bookmarks to category scripts dialogs

-- Add option to link TV Shows and Movies to scripts and to have custom names

-- Clean up Skin Mods Settings window

 - Make custom square image icon thing for marketplace.
 I have almost no experience with Illustrator.
 If someone wants to whip up a custom icon for the Video Marketplace and it looks good, I'd be happy to include it in place of the eX button, since that's somewhat redundant, already found in the XBMC Live Place.